 Beyond consideration of the toxicological dimensions of magical power, the concurrent thread of astral and philosophical poisons are also examined, and their resonance and dissonance with magical practice explored.
 Veneficium will be of interest to students of magic, witchcraft, alchemy, botanical folklore, medicine, and occult pharmacology.

 The first edition of this title is sold out.
-A second edition is due to be released in late 2017.
+The second and revised edition is now available here.

 Sold out.
 Dust Jacket, limited to 1,250 copies